wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 To deter reckless driving among Extreme Road-trippers, the <a target="_blank" href="https://www.guinnessworldrecords.com/news/2015/8/60-years-on-the-categories-that-guinness-world-records-no-longer-monitors-393758">Guinness World Records discontinued listing speed records in 1996</a>.
 But that didn't stop the <a target="_blank" href="https://allfiftyclub.com/members/record-holders-fast-to-50/">All Fifty States Club</a> website.

-## The Rain Shadow divide
+## The US Rain Shadow Divide

-Notice the transition between yellow to green down the middle of the country?
+> Notice the transition between <strong>yellow to green</strong> down the middle of the country?

 <a target="_blank" href="https://www.youtube.com/watch?v=ki-hoy-3ea8&t=7m50s">VIDEO</a>: 80% of Americans live East of the <strong>98th Meridian</strong>, as shown by a green straight line overlaid this map from <a target="_blank" href="https://blackmarble.gsfc.nasa.gov/">NASA's BlackMarble satellite images of the nigh sky worldwide</a>:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"><img alt="usa-frontier-1920x1800.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"></a>

 That green line down the middle of America defines the extent wet storms reach from the East.
-West of that is the "Rain Shadow" of limited moisture from the Pacific West blocked by the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>)
+West of that is the "Rain Shadow" of limited moisture from the Pacific West blocked by the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>).

 When geologist John Westly Powell identified this phenomenon across the "pairies" in 1890, that natural line was at the 100th Meridian (vs. 98th today).
 Since then, "Climate change" continues to shift to the East.
 So expect less rain from Winnapeg (Canada) to Forth Worth, Ausin, and San Antonio Texas.
 Also impacted will be agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.

-<a name="taxes"></a>

-## Taxes

-No sales tax is collected from residents within the states of Alaska, Delaware, Montana, New Hampshire, and Oregon.

-<a target="_blank" href="https://www.salestaxinstitute.com/sales_tax_faqs/out_of_state_retailer_collect_sales_tax">The Sales Tax Institute</a> notes: Residents from other states are often required by laws in their home state to pay out-of-state sales tax.
-Sellers in tax-free states still collect the sales tax for visitors and remit it to the buyer's home state if the vendor has a presence in the buyer's home state.
-Otherwise, out-of-state buyers are required to pay use tax themselves.

-Many don't pay the use tax to their home state even though there can be significant fines, on top of paying the tax, for not doing so.

-<a target="_blank" href="https://9to5mac.com/2023/07/24/sales-tax-holiday-apple-products/">Some states offer sales tax-free holidays</a> (for a limited time) to encourage spending on products that are considered to be of benefit to the state's economy.
-This typically occurs in August and early September for back-to-school supplies, books, computers, and clothing.

 <a name="freeways"></a>